-Our Sunday services (spiritual celebration) and religious education classes begin at 10:30 am.
-(9:30 am during the summer with no classes)
+Our Sunday services (spiritual celebration) begin at 10:30 am.
+Fellowship coffee hour begins at 11:30.
+(9:30 am during the summer with no coffee hour following service)

 We have a choir of approximately 10 people.
 Rehearsal is at 9:00 on Sunday mornings if you want to sing with us.

 The main entrance to the church is at 196 Elm Street, Braintree.

 However most choose to enter through our Handicap Accessible Entrance.

 Park on Charles Street or in the lot at the rear of the church, and then enter through the doors at the end of wheelchair ramp.

 To find out whether Sunday service has been cancelled:

 Call the Church office at 781 843-1388.
 If service has been cancelled, the voicemail will tell you.

 Check our Facebook Page at https://www.facebook.com/AllSoulsBraintree/ cancellations will be noted.

 Closings will appear on NBC Channel 7 and 56 as well as on WBZ-TV Boston and CBSBoston.com